Diabetes Care in Hospitals: An Update

 In a retrospective study of 58 non-critically ill patients with an equivalent of Prednisone of 30 mg per day those who achieved normoglycemia had an average total daily dose of insulin of 0.8 units per kilo per day.
-Between 30 and 35% of this daily total was basal insulin and between 65 and 70% prandial insulin.
+Between 30 and 35 percent of this daily total was basal insulin and between 65 and 70 percent prandial insulin.

 Managing Hyperglycemia During Inpatient Nutritional Support

-It is recommended the use of prandial, basal and correction dosis of insulin.
-Blood sugar goals in this case are 140-180 mg/dl as avoiding hypoglycemia is a priority in this medical and clinical scenarios.
+It is recommended the use of prandial, basal and correction doses of insulin.
+Blood sugar goals in this case are 7.8-10.0 mmol/L140-180 mg/dl as avoiding hypoglycemia is a priority in this medical and clinical scenarios.
 Evidence shows hyperglycemia is a frequent complication of enteral and parenteral nutrition in hospitalizations.
-Managing hyperglycemia in these patients includes optimization of carbohydrate content and intravenous or subcutaneous insulin dosis adjustments.
+Managing hyperglycemia in these patients includes optimization of carbohydrate content and intravenous or subcutaneous insulin doses adjustments.

 A reminder of General Guidelines for us; people with diabetes